vincentqha/cs361-microserviceA/README.md

 ## UML Sequence Diagram

 ## Additional Notes
-1. No API key is needed because the microservice uses a public API that is accessible without the need for a key.
+1. No API key is needed because Microservice A uses a public API that is accessible without the need for a key.
 You can check the contents of the API at: https://quoteapi.pythonanywhere.com/quotes/

-2. The microservice makes the API call and stores the movie database locally.
+2. Microservice A makes the API call and stores the movie database locally in a variable.
-3. Parameters that are passed into the request from client to microservice are case-sensitive.
+3. Parameters that are passed into the request from client to Microservice A are case-sensitive.
 ```python
 import requests